 Physical Science has three main goals.
 First it introduces students to a variety of topics in various areas of science, including astronomy, chemistry, and physics.
 Second, it emphasizes connections among the various traditional areas of science.
 Third, Physical Science covers the Ohio Revised Science Standards for Physical Science.
-Most topics covered are the same as those covered in Physical Science, but with less emphasis on mathematics and computer skills.
-LEVEL 1
+Most topics covered are the same as those covered in Physical Science, but with less emphasis on mathem

+PHYSICAL SCIENCE ADV

-PHYSICAL SCIENCE Adv Co-requisite: Enrolled in Algebra Adv or Honors Geometry or Geo Adv
+Co-requisite: Enrolled in Algebra Adv or Honors Geometry or Geo Adv